pb111/Data-Analysis-with-Pandas/README.md

 - **how** − One of 'left', 'right', 'outer', 'inner'.
 Defaults to inner.

 - **sort** − Sort the result DataFrame by the join keys in lexicographical order.
 Defaults to True, setting to False will improve the performance substantially in many cases.

-Now, I will create two different DataFrames and perform the merging operations on them as follows:-

- merge two dataframes on a key

-`pd.merge(batsmen, bowler, on='id')`

-merge two dataframes on multiple keys

-`pd.merge(batsmen, bowler, on=['id', 'subject_id'])`

 ### Merge using 'how' argument

 The **how** argument to merge specifies how to determine which keys are to be included in the resulting table.
 If a key combination does not appear in either the left or the right tables, the values in the joined table will be **NA**.

-Here is a summary of the how options and their SQL equivalent names −
+Here is a summary of the how options and their SQL equivalent names :−

 - **Merge Method** -	**SQL Equivalent**	- **Description**

 -  left            -     LEFT OUTER JOIN	-   Use keys from left object

 - right	           -     RIGHT OUTER JOIN	-   Use keys from right object

 - outer	           -     FULL OUTER JOIN	-   Use union of keys

 - inner	           -     INNER JOIN	        -   Use intersection of keys

 left join

 `pd.merge(batsmen, bowler, on='subject_id', how='left')`

 right join

 `pd.merge(batsmen, bowler, on='subject_id', how='right')`

 outer join

 `pd.merge(batsmen, bowler, on='subject_id', how='outer')`

 inner join

 `pd.merge(batsmen, bowler, on='subject_id', how='inner')`